-- The objective of the annual plan is to have a document or tool to provide all PJM stakeholders with an organized, comprehensive view of the expected work in the coming year. - To the extent possible, it should be used to prioritize the issues considered in the stakeholder process in order to effectively focus the resources of PJM and its Members. - The annual plan is intended to focus on coordination of markets, reliability and planning initiatives that are expected to result in proposals presented to the Members Committee for endorsement or approval in the coming year. - Because new ideas emerge during each year and events change, the document is a living one that is updated at each Members Committee meeting. - The annual plan is implemented and executed in the context of the provisions of sections 7.7 and 11.1 of PJM's Operating Agreement that preclude both (1) undue influence by any Member or group of Members on the operation of PJM and (2) Member management of the business of PJM. - The annual plan is adopted at a Members Committee meeting by simple majority, traditionally by acclamation, after review and discussion.
+- The objective of the annual plan is to have a document or tool to provide all PJM stakeholders with an organized, comprehensive view of the expected work in the coming year. - To the extent possible, it should be used to prioritize the issues considered in the stakeholder process in order to effectively focus the resources of PJM and its Members. - The annual plan is intended to focus on coordination of markets, reliability and planning initiatives that are expected to result in proposals presented to the Members Committee for endorsement or approval in the coming year. - Because new ideas emerge during each year and events change, the document is a living one that is updated at each Members Committee meeting. - The annual plan is implemented and executed in the context of the provisions of sections 7.7 and 11.1 of PJM's Operating Agreement that preclude both (1) undue influence by any Member or group of Members on the operation of PJM and (2) Member management of the business of PJM. - The annual plan will be reviewed at least quarterly, and should also be reviewed prior to the approval of a new Issue Charge. - The annual plan is adopted at a Members Committee meeting by simple majority, traditionally by acclamation, after review and discussion.